Activate, Research, Create

 While in residence at A.P.E., Sunny Allis will be making an interactive, kinetic artist book using mixed media materials.
 Sunny will also teach a workshop on how to make kinetic elements for books to create animated, interactive, analog forms of storytelling.
 Sunny will also present their kinetic book to the public at the end of their residency.

-working title: the plays the thing
+the plays the thing

 Kathy Couch, Mary Beth Brooker & Peter Schmitz